 The meaning of the word Latin changes with time.
 Today it generally refers to the Native + European + African mix of the Americas.
-However, the origination of Latin culture is buried in the very foundation of Western civilization.
+However, the origins of Latin culture are the very foundation of Western civilization.

 Like the Tree of Life itself, any honest examination of the human story leads away from branches of difference towards shared roots.

 Our shared Western heritage is Greek.
 Greeks started the process of humanizing the gods and empowering the individual.
 This process continues today in a proverbial “two steps forward, one step back” dance across the ages.